potatoqualitee/finetuna/README.md

 Get-TuneModel -Custom | Remove-TuneModel -Confirm:$false
 ```

-Sorry these docs suck, I gotta work on a presentation so I'll fix them later.
+Sorry these docs could be better, I gotta work on a presentation so I'll fix them later.